 The list of ingredients in Japanese can be found on the Sujahta website (which is also the source of the above product photo).

 There is also almond milk in Japan, however it is a bit harder to find than soy milk.

-• Marusan Almond Breeze.
-Ingredients: Sugar, almond paste, salt, calcium carbonate, stabilising agent (polysaccharide thickener), potassium citrate, flavouring, emulsifier, vitamin E. As with the soy milk, it is unclear whether all the ingredients are plant based.
+• Blue Diamond Almond Breeze.
+Ingredients (original variety): Sugar, almond paste, vegetable fat and oil, salt/calcium phosphate, potassium citrate, stabilizer (thickening polysaccharide), emulsifier, vitamin E, flavouring.
+As with the soy milk, it is unclear whether all the ingredients are plant based.

-• Glico Almond Beverage – Coffee Flavour.
-Ingredients: Almond paste, sugar, dietary fiber (polydextrose), instant coffee, salt, cellulose, flavouring, emulsifier, acidity regulator, vitamin E, sweetener (acesulfame K).
+• Glico Almond Beverage – Coffee Flavour/Glicoアーモンド効果 香ばしコーヒ Ingredients: Sugar, almond paste, dietary fiber (polydextrose), instant coffee, salt, almond oil processed product, cellulose, flavouring, emulsifier, pH adjuster, vitamin E, sweetener (acesulfame K).

 The almond milk below is not vegan as it contains honey:

-• Glico Almond Beverage.
-Ingredients: Almond paste, sugar, dietary fiber (polydextrose), honey, salt, cellulose, flavouring, emulsifier, vitamin E, acidity regulator.
+• Glico Almond Beverage/Glico アーモンド効果.
+Ingredients: Almond paste, sugar, dietary fiber (polydextrose), honey, dextrin, salt, processed almond oil, cellulose, flavouring, emulsifier, pH adjuster, vitamin E.

 • Topvalu Almond Milk (Aeon house brand) is confirmed NOT to be vegan as it contains a pork-based emulsifier.
 It’s sold in two varieties, sweetened and unsweetened.